guildai/guild.ai/pages/docs/guides/create-object-detector.md

 Click the **FILES** tab of a `detect` run and click one of the detected images.
 Guild opens the image in a file viewer.
-If the image contains detected objects, the objects will appear in a bounding box with the detected class.
+If the image contains detected objects, the objects appear in a bounding box with the detected class.

 ![](/assets/img/detected-image.png)